acyeh-lab/microbes/scripts/README.md

-# This folder contains a collection of scripts
+# This folder contains a collection of random scripts I used at some point or another

 ## find_shared_regions.py